The Bidding Situation: What is it and how does it work?

-Once you’ve accepted an offer, your estate agent will call the purchaser to tell them good news.
-From there, they will get in contact with both your solicitor and the purchaser’s to hand over all the information needed to draw up contracts, including items included in the sale like carpets or appliances, sales price and an anticipated closing date.
+Once you’ve accepted an offer, your estate agent will call the purchaser to tell them the good news.
+From there, they will get in contact with both your solicitor and the purchaser to hand over all the information needed to draw up contracts, including items included in the sale like carpets or appliances, sales price and anticipated closing date.

 If the sale doesn’t go according to plan, your estate agent will be there to ensure things get back on track quickly.